TheFifthPostulate/thefifthpostulate.github.io/README.md

 **Manuscript under peer review**

 Developed an interpretable ICU mortality risk modeling framework using MIMIC-IV and eICU data, with cohorts and analysis-ready datasets built from longitudinal clinical measurements including vitals, labs, and GCS.
 The project uses likelihood-based feature transformations to standardize heterogeneous clinical variables against population baselines, enabling grouped evidence aggregation and interpretable risk characterization.
+This technique is explained more in detail in **Project 2**.

 Internal and external validation across hospitals showed stable mortality risk stratification, including consistent identification of low-risk patient populations without retraining.
 The framework also supports scalable survival analysis across 300+ clinical features, with Kaplan–Meier patterns preserved across datasets.